 Watch this recorded one-hour webinar to make sure you make the most of your preparation time and are ready to apply to the upcoming Horizon Europe calls.

-How to calculate the budget for a Horizon Europe proposal
+How to write a convincing Impact Section for a Horizon Europe proposal

-How to create business plan for a Horizon Europe proposal
+How to budget a Horizon Europe proposal in collaborative projects